Find your Ancestors through Revolutionary Military War Records

 medical information, where the person lived after the war, and may include birth

-and marriage
+and marriage details, or other family

-members, and affidavits from fellow military men.
+and affidavits from fellow military men.

 Bounty-Land Warrant Applications